|

 planet's oldest known example of monumental architecture.
 It has also

+produced the oldest known life-size figure of a human.
 Compared to Stonehenge, Carnac or the Pyramids of Egypt, these

 are relatively humble megaliths.
 None of the circles excavated (four out of an